Royal New Zealand Navy: Civilian roles

 The 2002 Maritime Forces Review identified a number of roles that other government agencies required the RNZN to undertake.
 Approximately 1,400 days at sea are required to fulfil these roles annually.

 Roles include patrolling the exclusive economic zone, transport to offshore islands, and support for the New Zealand Customs Service.

-The RNZN formerly produced hydrographic information for Land Information New Zealand (LINZ) under a commercial contract arrangement, however with the decommissioning of the dedicated hydrographic survey ship HMNZS Resolution this has lapsed and the Navy now focuses on military hydrography.
+The RNZN formerly produced hydrographic information for Land Information New Zealand (LINZ) under a commercial contract arrangement.
+With the decommissioning of the dedicated hydrographic survey ship HMNZS Resolution, this has lapsed, and the Navy now focuses on military hydrography.
 Hydrospatial information is still provided to LINZ but on an ad-hoc basis.